fsufitch/censys-takehome/README.md

 ### Upgraded to Go 1.22

 Go provides support going back two minor versions.
 Keeping up to date on the version being used is a good idea.

+### Introduced configuration via environment variables

+This is according to good practice 12-factor app design.